-Ivy Tech Community College - Northwest
+Get more information about Ivy Tech Community College – Northwest by clicking links below:

 Ivy Tech Community College was founded in 1963 as the Indiana Vocational Technical College, with the purpose of providing vocational and technical training to students in the region.
 In 2005 the school was rechartered as Indiana's community college system.
 Currently the system operates 30 schools in 14 regions throughout the state.
 The school's name is derived from the initials from its first incarnation, I.V., which has remained even as the scope and mission of the school has expanded.
 Ivy Tech is the state's largest educational system and serves over 200,000 students annually.
 The system offers over 200 programs though individual programs may not be available at all campuses.
 The system is responsible for providing post secondary education and services to residents of the state and to ensure that the schools meet the needs of modern and future students.